Akuli/3d-game-experiment/README.md

 In the game:
 - Moving around and flattening: right player uses arrow keys, left player uses W, A, S and D imagining that they are arrow keys.
-- Leaving guards behind: left player uses F, right player uses zero.
+- Dropping guards behind: left player uses F, right player uses zero.
-  If the zero key isn't next to the arrow keys on your keyboard, then please [let me know](https://github.com/Akuli/3d-game-experiment/issues/new) which key would be more convenient for you.
+  If there's no zero key next to the arrow keys on your keyboard, then please [let me know](https://github.com/Akuli/3d-game-experiment/issues/new) which key would be more convenient for you.